nhelfman/smooth_native_scroll/README.md

 # smooth_native_scroll
-Repro to demonstrate an\ user experience issue with user experience when doing smooth native scrolling.
+Repro to demonstrate a user experience issue when doing smooth native scrolling.

+## Description
 The demo implement a simple virtual scrolling experience inside a DOM element:
 1. Block areas are added to the viewport dynamically based on the `scroll` event
 2. The areas are in 3 colors - red, green, blue